Gryphon Books

 (Jess E. Owen)

-As expected, the sequel to Summer King Chronicles makes it onto this list too.
-Instead of focusing on older characters, Dragon Star comes with a large cast of new gryphon, wolf, and dragon characters, with the protagonist being a curious blue Aesir named Ren.
+As expected, the sequel to Summer King Chronicles makes it onto the list too.
+Instead of focusing on older characters, Dragon Star comes with a largely new cast of gryphons, wolves, and dragons, with the protagonist being a curious blue Aesir named Ren.

 This series only has 2 books out so far, but it's looking to be just as good as Summer King ever was.
-Book 2 in particular has already broken me like the best parts of Summer King did, and this gives me high hopes that the rest of the story is going to deliver as well.
+Book 2 in particular has already crushed my soul like the best parts of Summer King did, and this gives me high hopes that the rest of the story is going to deliver as well.
 The wait for new gryphon books might just drive me crazy, man.

 Length: 350 pages (Rise of the Dragon Star), 355 pages (Shadow Sun).